nitansh11/redbus/README.md

  4. Here, you will get all the list of buses acoording to your location and you can also filter them as per your requirement.

  5. After this , you can click on the View Seat button to book the seats, and select the seats as per your requirement.
-   Note : You cant select the red seats , sine they are already booked.
+   Note : You cant select the red seats , since they are already booked.

    ![seet_booking](https://github.com/nitansh11/redbus/blob/master/Samples/seatBookUi.PNG)